Chart Color Schemes

 Dallas has a typical household mix, with a higher-than-average median household size

-Family households account for 75.4% of all households, including 40.1% couples with children, 15.0% couples without children, and 18.3% single parent families.
-Non-family households constitute the remaining 24.6%, with lone person households at 21.0% and group households comprising 3.5% of the total.
-The median household size is 3.1 people, which is larger than the Greater Melbourne average of 2.6.
+Family households constitute 75.4% of all households, including 40.1% couples with children, 15.0% couples without children, and 18.3% single parent families.
+Non-family households comprise the remaining 24.6%, with lone person households at 21.0% and group households making up 3.5%.
+The median household size is 3.1 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households